tvandinther/tvandinther.github.io/src/content/blog/testing-api.md

 ## End-to-end testing

 It is always a good idea to include a few end-to-end tests for an application that presents a web API and uses a persistence layer.
 To orchestrate these tests you may find that using Docker simplifies the process.
-Docker offers a `docker-compose` command-line utility which allows you to declaratively define a stack of containers together.
+Docker offers a `docker compose` action which allows you to declaratively define a stack of containers together.

 A common stack for performing an end-to-end test on a web API and database is to have three containers.
 The first is the database, the second is the web API and the third container is the test-suite using an HTTP client to access the web API.
 You can configure two separate networks to closely resemble a secure production environment where backend services such as databases are not discoverable by clients.
 The diagram below shows what such a container stack might look like and their networks.